This set of Cytogenetics Interview Questions and Answers focuses on “DNA Replication Eukaryotes – 2”.

 Explanation: A-T bases bound by 2 hydrogen bonds unlike G and C, which are bound by 3 hydrogen bonds.
 In such region DNA strand separation is easier as compared to G-C rich regions.
 Hence, ARS which requires DNA melting to initiate replication is A-T rich.

 7. In an experiment, you are working on mitochondrial chromosomes.
 Which polymerase will ensure accurate replication?

 a) pol beta

 Explanation: Pol gamma is the mitochondrial DNA polymerase, while pol beta is mainly necessary for repair.
 Pol iota associates with translesion DNA synthesis.
 Pol delta is the primary nuclear DNA polymerase.

-8. To your cultured cell lines you add growth factors like cytokines which acts through MAPK cascade pathway.
+8. To your cultured cell lines, you add growth factors like cytokines which act through MAPK cascade pathway.
 Which transition will it trigger?

 Sanfoundry Global Education & Learning Series – Cytogenetics.